fdadeau/ggj2k23/README.md

 ## Diversifiers

 - Sharing is caring (Sponsored by GitHub) - there you are
-- No Shortcuts - game engine has been entirely built using VanillaJS and raytracing algorithms
+- No Shortcuts - game engine has been entirely built using VanillaJS and raycasting algorithms
 - Year of the Rabbit - you are in a rabbit hole, right? there are surely some rabbits in it
-- Is This The End? - make sure you accomplish additional quest before exiting the level...
+- Is This The End? - make sure you accomplish an additional quest before exiting the level...